subugoe/operandi/README.md

 ```

 Currently, the submission of files to the HPC environment is deactivated.
-Due to internal problems the HOME file system of the HPC environment does not function properly.
+If you have the credentials to access the HPC, look inside the `service_broker.py`.
-The line that does that is commented out.
-If you still want to test that have a look inside the `service_broker.py`.
+Set the `submitting_enabled` to True.

 ## 5. Solutions to commonly occurring problems